klokoy/ifc-convert/README.md

 #Ifc converter for Node.js

-A simple wrapper for the IfcConvert program for node.
+A simple promised based wrapper for the IfcConvert program for node.

 #Requirements